Historic roads and trails: Plank road

 A plank road is a road composed of wooden planks or puncheon logs, which were commonly found in the Canadian province of Ontario as well as the Northeast and Midwest of the United States in the first half of the 19th century.
 They were often built by turnpike companies.

 The Plank Road Boom was an economic boom that happened in the United States.
 Largely in the Eastern United States and New York, the boom lasted from 1844 to the mid 1850s.
-In about 10 years, over 3,500 miles of plank road were built in New York alone–enough road to go from Manhattan to California, and more than 10,000 miles of plank road were built countrywide.
+In about 10 years, over 3,500 miles of plank road were built in New York alone–enough road to go from Manhattan, New York to California, and more than 10,000 miles of plank road were built countrywide.

 Canada

 In Canada, the Carlton Trail was a fur trade route from south-west Manitoba to Fort Edmonton in Alberta.